 Visiting research fellowships

 Every year, the Brussels Centre for Urban Studies offers funding to a limited number of visiting research fellows.
-Fellowships are non-stipendiary, but travel and accommodation costs are covered.
+Fellowships are non-stipendiary, but travel- (one return ticket to Brussels and back) and accommodation costs are covered.
 As such, these fellowships are mainly intended for faculty on leave or sabbatical and for postdoc researchers that have a salary from their home university or research institute.
 The objective of these fellowships is to promote exemplary interdisciplinary research in urban studies and to increase the international visibility of urban research at the VUB.
 Applicants are therefore expected to actively participate in events organized by the Brussels Centre for Urban Studies and the relevant VUB research groups.
 Fellows are encouraged to organize workshops, develop research projects, contribute to teaching or engage in other activities that are in line with the aims of the Brussels Centre for Urban Studies.

 2018 visiting research fellows